agentsoz/synthetic-population/README.md

      - stringr
      - optparse
      - Metrics
+     - tools
-     - mipfp
+     - testthat

 - JAVA 8 (https://java.com/en/download/)
 - Maven (https://maven.apache.org/download.cgi)
 - ABS TableBuilder Pro access to download data

 ## Quick Run Guide (with already downloaded data)
-The downloaded data for this project are located in `buildpopulation/data/latch/raw/` directory.
+The downloaded data for this project are located in `synthetic-population/data/melbourne/raw/` directory.

-Execute shell script in `buildpopulation/run`

-        > cd run/
-        > sh run.sh

 ### Individual Commands

 Above `run` folder contains a shell script that calls R scripts to preprcess ABS data, build maven project and execute jar files.
 Below are the steps to follow to build the population manually.

-1. To preprocess ABS data, change directory to `buildpopulation/datapreprocessing/` and run below command,
+1. To preprocess ABS data, change directory to `synthetic-population/preprocessing/` and run below command,

         > ./sa2preprocess.R

-      This will preprocess ABS data and save the processed files to `buildpopulation/data/latch/absprocessed/SA2/`
+      This will preprocess ABS data and save the processed files to `synthetic-population/data/melbourne/processed/SA2/`

-2. To construct the synthetic population, chagne directory to `buildpopulation/populationbuilder/` and run following commands;
+2. To construct the synthetic population, change directory to `synthetic-population/populationbuilder/` and run following commands;

       Build the project,

         > mvn clean install

-      Above command will produce a jar file in `buildpopulation/populationbuilder/latchpop/`.
+      Above command will produce a jar file in `synthetic-population/populationbuilder/synthesis/`.
 Construct the synthetic population by running followng command

-        > cd populationbuilder
+        > cd synthetic-population
         > java -jar synthesis/target/synthesis.jar population.properties

-      This will save the constructed population files to `buildpopulation/data/latch/locationaldata`
+      This will save the constructed population files to `synthetic-population/data/melbourne/locationaldata`

 3. Assign dwelling properties to buildinds based on ABS data by running following commands

-        > cd populationbuilder
+        > cd synthetic-population
         > java -jar BuildingProperties/target/buildingproperties.jar Buildings.properties